Chart Color Schemes

 Wonga Park has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, the estimated population of Wonga Park as of Nov 2025 is around 3,886.
-This reflects an increase of 43 people since the 2021 Census, which reported a population of 3,843.
-The change is inferred from AreaSearch's estimation of the resident population at 3,878 following examination of the latest ERP data release by the ABS in June 2024 and an additional 8 validated new addresses since the Census date.
-This level of population equates to a density ratio of 169 persons per square kilometer.
-Wonga Park's growth rate of 1.1% since census positions it within 2.9 percentage points of the SA4 region (4.0%).
-Population growth was primarily driven by overseas migration, contributing approximately 80.0% of overall population gains during recent periods.
+The population of the Wonga Park statistical area (Lv2), as estimated by AreaSearch, was around 3,958 as of November 2025.
+This figure reflects an increase of 115 people since the Census in 2021, which reported a population of 3,843.
+The change is inferred from AreaSearch's estimate of 3,910 residents following examination of the latest ERP data release by the ABS in June 2024, and an additional 8 validated new addresses since the Census date.
+This results in a density ratio of 173 persons per square kilometer.
+The area's growth rate of 3.0% since the census is within 1.9 percentage points of the SA4 region's growth rate of 4.9%.
+Overseas migration contributed approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, lower quartile growth is anticipated, with the area expected to expand by 19 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 0.8% in total over the 17 years.
+According to these projections, the area is expected to expand by 14 persons by 2041, reflecting a reduction of 1.2% in total over the 17-year period.

 Frequently Asked Questions - Population